Products in Stock

 • Remove Damaged Boards: Carefully remove the damaged boards using a pry bar and hammer or a saw.

 • Measure and Cut New Boards: Measure the space where the damaged boards were and cut new boards to size.
+(Read more about how to cut composite decking)

 • Install New Boards: Install the new boards, ensuring they’re level and securely fastened with screws or nails.